JINXER000/FundamentalSimulatorPX4/ReadMe_fundamental.md

 ```
 Then you might control the UAV manually.
-If you want to use 3d lidar, please replace line 15 with line 14 in indoor1.launch.
+If you want to use 3d lidar, please replace line 15 with line 14 in launch file
 # indoor demo with offboard
 ```
 cd PX4_Firmware